Find out how Startup Sussex can kickstart your new business.

 An introduction to the key members of the team, their role/s within the startup and relevant skills and experience.

-How do you plan to spend Startup Sussex money?
+How do you plan to spend Startup Sussex money to move your idea forward?

 Research and statistics

-• Look at an example of a good quality slide deck (please note, not all sections are covered in this example).
-You can find some additional examples of pitch decks by well-known companies, and further guidance on creating a good one.
+• look at an example of a good quality slide deck.
+Please note, the specific sections required by Startup Sussex are not all covered in this example.
+You can find some additional examples of pitch decks by well-known companies, and further guidance on creating a good one

-• Your slides must include all of the sections mentioned above, in the order given, and ‘flow well’ from the reader’s perspective.
+• your slides must include all of the sections mentioned above, in the order given

-• If shortlisted, you will be asked to produce a condensed pitch deck to use on pitching day.
+• if shortlisted, you will be asked to produce a condensed and refined pitch deck to use on pitching day.

 Support and Guidance

-You can also book a 1-2-1 with a member of the team to discuss your challenges and ideas, along with receiving feedback to identify potential next steps.
-You can book either a face-to-face or telephone/online session.
+You can also book a 1-1 with a member of the Entrepreneurship team to discuss your ideas, troubleshoot challenges, and identify potential next steps.
+You can book either a face-to-face or an online session.

-Sign up to our newsletter to keep updated about support sessions and mentoring opportunities for Startup Sussex.
+Sign up to the Entrepreneurship newsletter to stay updated about support sessions and mentoring opportunities for Startup Sussex.

 If you have any questions regarding the competition, or require any additional support or assistance with your application, please drop us an email at entrepreneurship@sussex.ac.uk.

-See more from Funding for your business or social enterprise idea
+See more from Support and funding for your business or social enterprise idea